Home » Articles » How to improve your content management system with information architecture

 • improved publishing workflow using rules and permissions strategically

-• reducing onboarding time for new employees
+• reduced onboarding time for new employees

 The sometimes contradicting goals of a CMS overhaul